infracost/actions/examples/multi-project/README.md

 ## Using GitHub Actions build matrix

 This example shows how to run Infracost actions with multiple Terraform projects using a GitHub Actions build matrix.
-The first job uses a build matrix to generate multiple Infracost output JSONs and upload them as artifacts.
-The second job downloads these JSONs, combines them and posts a comment.
+The first job uses a build matrix to generate multiple Infracost output JSON files and upload them as artifacts.
+The second job downloads these JSON files, combines them using `infracost output`, and posts a comment.

 [//]: <> (BEGIN EXAMPLE)
 ```yml